AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

 function Get (X : Rec) return access T;
 ```

-We propose making function result types with anonymous access parts have the level of the deepest actual parameter with anonymous access parts or explicitly aliased actual in order to support the "identity" function use-case while still allowing any other kind of actual parameter to be passed for an anonymous access type formal.
+We propose making the accessibility level of the result of a call to a function that has an anonymous access result type defined to be as whatever is deepest out of the following:
+  a) The level of the subprogram
+  b) The level of any actual parameter corresponding to a formal parameter of an anonymous access type
+  c) The level of each parameter that has a part with both one or more access discriminants and an unconstrained subtype

 For example: